spear-sim/spear/docs/content_guidelines.md

 - The `Debug`, `Maps`, `Materials`, `Meshes` directories can be organized using whatever naming conventions make sense for a particular scene, but whatever convention is chosen, it should be as consistent as possible across scenes.
 For example, in the `kujiale` scenes, we name each asset in the _Content Browser_ according to the asset's globally unique ID in our internal systems.
 In general, it is acceptable if the _Content Browser_ sacrifices some human-readability in exchange for convenience.
 In contrast, the _Outliner_ should be completely human-readable.
 - Individual assets should be named using a prefix that indicates the asset type (e.g., `M_` for materials, `MI_` for material instances, `SM_` for static meshes, `T_` for textures, etc).
 See [here](https://docs.unrealengine.com/5.2/en-US/recommended-asset-naming-conventions-in-unreal-engine-projects) for more specific guidelines.
 - The _Content Browser_ should not contain unreferenced assets, except for in the `Debug` directory.

+### Static Mesh editor

+- All options should be set to their default values unless noted here, or unless there is an good reason to deviate from the default values.
+- The _Collision Presets_ option should be set to _BlockAll_.
+- The _Customized Collision_ option should be enabled.

 ## Guidelines for Kujiale scenes